Taipods/SeeQL/developerGuide.md

 ## Directory Layout:
 -> Assuming inside seeql
   - package.json contains declarations of commands
+  - media directory holds UI (css and picture for readme)

 -> Assuming inside seeql/src
   - extension.ts is where all our register commands are.